Side Effects of Tramadol Abuse

-Tramadol ranks among one of the strongest pain killers in use in the medical industry.
-Case in point — they are given to patients who have undergone surgery.
+Tramadol ranks among one of the strongest painkillers in use in the medical industry.
+They are often given to patients who have undergone surgery.
 Some doctors recommend them when regular painkillers no longer have the desired effect.

 Tramadol belongs to a class of drugs called opioid agonists and works by changing how the brain senses pain.
 Like endorphins, it is a medication used to treat moderate and severe pain with the onset of pain relief beginning within an hour.
 The prominent immediate-release tablet is also available under the brand name Ultram.
 Tramadol treats moderate to severe chronic pain when it’s urgently needed.